 I’ve seen lots of fisherman over the years and plenty of fish at surface but fishing is no longer allowed as the Westslope Cutthroat trout are a threatened species.

-Dogs on the Whyte Lake trail
+Dogs on the trail

 Dogs are allowed but they are supposed to be on a leash on the Whyte Lake Trail.
+When we lived in Vancouver, they were not – hence the off-leash photos.

-More hiking options
+More hiking options from the Whyte Lake trail

 The Whyte Lake trail links up with the Baden Powell Trail to the north and west and with the Trans-Canada Trail to the east.
 If you hike past Whyte Lake, you can meet up with the Baden Powell Trail and hike all the way to Eagle Bluffs in Cypress Provincial Park.
 Eagle Bluffs can also be accessed by beginning at the Cypress Mountain ski resort.